adamwan-nexplore/guidebook-nxp-hk/how-we-develop/type-system.md

    - Write a library
    - Have more than one `return`
    - Be very slow on TS compilation level
-   - Expose a OpenAPI response with recurisve nature
+   - Expose a OpenAPI response with recursive nature
-   - Check the video [here](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt Pocock
+   - Check the video [here](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt

 2. When to Type